Leder History, Family Crest & Coats of Arms

 The surname Leder was first found in Austria, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 Chronicles first mention Heynke Lederer of Liegnitz in 1372, and Sigfrid der Ledergaerwe of Schorndorf in 1302.
 The family branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Leder family
+Early History of the Leder family

 This web page shows only a small excerpt of our Leder research.
 Another 184 words (13 lines of text) covering the years 1723, 1778, 1795, 1842, and 1860 are included under the topic Early Leder History in all our PDF Extended History products and printed products wherever possible.